Tuesday, February 3, 2026

 The Indians bathed daily in the rivers and streams where their towns and farms were almost always located.
 White people were amazed at their immunity against cold and rain.

 They were acclimated because they were hardened against the elements by living with the elements.
-Indian Agent Benjamin Hawkins traveled through the north Georgia Cherokee country using Cherokee guides to take him to the Coosa River of Alabama to Creek Country.
+Indian Agent Benjamin Hawkins traveled through the north Georgia Cherokee country using Cherokee guides to take him from the Coosa River of Alabama to Creek Country.

 He recorded in his detailed journal, “My guides spoke their native tongue only.
 I gave them directions when I set off, and had the aid of an interpreter, which they follow with great exactness."